Envirometrix/PredictiveSoilMapping/01-Introduction.md

 horizon data and metadata are split into separate tables (Fig. \@ref(fig:site-horizon-structure)a; here referred to as the *horizon-site* or layer-site database model.
-Note that soil surveyors typically like to include in the database also meta data that describe column names and classes for factor type variables, because these are often area/project specific and need to be attached to the original soil data.
+Note that soil surveyors typically like to include in the database also metadata that describe column names and classes for factor type variables, because these are often area/project specific and need to be attached to the original soil data.
 Many variations on this horizon-site database model exist, so that